-Residents evacuated after New Orleans apartment building catches fire; smoke visible from interstate
+25 to 30 units damaged after New Orleans apartment building catches fire; smoke visible from interstate

 Latest Weather Blog

-Residents evacuated after New Orleans apartment building catches fire; smoke visible from interstate
+25 to 30 units damaged after New Orleans apartment building catches fire; smoke visible from interstate

 NEW ORLEANS — A New Orleans apartment building caught fire Wednesday morning, causing a large plume of smoke to billow into the air that was visible as commuters entered the city on I-10 westbound.

-WWL reports that firefighters were battling a three-alarm fire at Gentilly Ridge Apartments off Chef Menteur Highway near Downman Road.
+WWL reports that firefighters were battling a four-alarm fire at Gentilly Ridge Apartments off Chef Menteur Highway near Downman Road.

-The New Orleans Fire Department said residents are being evacuated from the building.
+Officials said about 25 to 30 units were damaged, and the fire may have started on the second floor, near the laundry mat.
+Several residents are now displaced and several of their pets are unaccounted for.

+"To my knowledge, there was only one person who was treated for smoke inhalation," Edwin Holmes, with the New Orleans Fire Department, told WWL.
+"I didn't see any other injuries; multiple pets were rescued."

 More News